 Celery Seed – Used in Mediterranean and North American Dishes

-A member of the carrot family which is native to India/China and cultivated in France, celery seed is an often overlooked member of the modern spice rack.
-With scent and flavor profiles similar to that of fresh celery, the seeds can enhance many dishes with their grassy, almost hay-like flavor, and are a wonderful addition to many traditional “warm weather” dishes attributed with North American cuisine.
+A member of the carrot family, native to India/China and cultivated in France, celery seed is often an overlooked gem in the modern spice rack.
+With a scent and flavor profile similar to fresh celery, these tiny seeds can enhance many dishes with their grassy, almost hay-like flavor.
+They are a wonderful addition to many traditional “warm weather” dishes common in North American cuisine.

 Characteristics

-The dried fruit of the Apium graviolens, celery seed is essentially a more intense, concentrated version of fresh celery – is has similar aromas and flavors, but is less…well, fresh.
-The green, grassy notes of fresh celery are replaced by more prominent sweet and even citrusy qualities.
-The plant has several regional varieties, the most common being French or Indian.
-Celery, also known as ‘smallage’ in some historical documents and recipes, has thick, distinctive, pale green stalks and a leafy top.
-Its stable root system makes it a reliable grower in the right conditions; the plant is comfortable in cultivated gardens and out in the wild, and both breeds are edible.
+Celery seed, the dried fruit of *Apium graveolens*, is essentially a more intense, concentrated version of fresh celery.
+It has similar aromas and flavors but lacks the “fresh” taste.
+The green, grassy notes of fresh celery are replaced by more prominent sweet and citrusy qualities.
+There are several regional varieties of celery, with the most common being French or Indian.
+Known historically as “smallage,” celery has thick, distinctive pale green stalks and a leafy top.
+Its stable root system makes it a reliable grower in the right conditions.
+The plant thrives both in cultivated gardens and in the wild, and both varieties are edible.

-Celery seeds, whose essential oil (apiol) is identical to that of fresh celery stalk and therefore similar in fragrance, can range in color from a light tan to medium or greenish-brown.
+Celery seeds, which contain the essential oil apiol (identical to that of fresh celery), can range in color from light tan to medium or greenish-brown.

 Common Uses

-Celery seed is frequently used in Mediterranean, European, and North American cookery.
-It is particularly useful in pickling solutions, pairing with dill to create flavorful sandwich sidekicks.
-Sausages, salad dressings, and soups also receive the seeds well, as do certain breads and crackers.
-Tomatoes, with their sweet and fresh flavor, pair nicely with the seed as well, and are particularly lovely when used together to create cool, refreshing summer salads or side dishes.
-Some cultures have even utilized the seeds as a simple condiment, which makes sense – celery salt, a combination of the seeds and coarse salt, can be used as a substitute for table salt and/or to season savory dishes and cocktails (like the Bloody Mary).
+Celery seed is widely used in Mediterranean, European, and North American cooking.
+It’s particularly useful in pickling solutions and pairs beautifully with dill to create flavorful sandwich sidekicks.
+The seeds also work well in sausages, salad dressings, and soups, and can even be found in certain breads and crackers.
+Tomatoes, with their sweet and fresh flavor, pair nicely with celery seed, especially in cool, refreshing summer salads or side dishes.
+In some cultures, the seeds are used as a simple condiment—celery salt, a combination of the seeds and coarse salt, can be used as a substitute for table salt and as a seasoning for savory dishes and cocktails like the Bloody Mary.

-Celery in its entirety has been used decoratively (woven by the Greeks into funereal garlands) and medicinally for thousands of years.
-The plant is said to have basic restorative and anti-inflammatory properties, and has been used to treat arthritis, cystitis, and pain associated with urinary tract infections.
-Celery seeds have been used independently to treat many physical ailments, including anxiety, muscle spasms, inflammation, and loss of appetite.
-The seeds reportedly have diuretic qualities and can assist in the flushing of toxins from the body; they are also used as a treatment for gout.
-Celery also has a somewhat amusing history as an aphrodisiac in Ancient Rome; we’ll leave you to decide what its best used for.
+Celery, in its entirety, has been used decoratively (woven by the Greeks into funereal garlands) and medicinally for thousands of years.
+The plant is said to have restorative and anti-inflammatory properties, often used to treat arthritis, cystitis, and pain associated with urinary tract infections.
+Celery seeds have also been used to treat a variety of physical ailments, including anxiety, muscle spasms, inflammation, and loss of appetite.
+The seeds are known for their diuretic qualities and can help flush toxins from the body.
+They are also used as a treatment for gout.
+Interestingly, celery has a somewhat amusing history as an aphrodisiac in Ancient Rome.
+We’ll leave it up to you to decide what it’s best used for.

 Use and Storage

-Celery seed is easily purchased at farmer’s markets and good supermarkets.
-The seeds should be stored in an airtight container out of direct sunlight.
+Celery seed is easily found at farmer’s markets and most well-stocked supermarkets.
+Store the seeds in an airtight container, away from direct sunlight.

 Use It (How to/where)